StefanMich/Maraton/README.md

 Maraton
 =======

-Program for keeping track on your progress in watching a TV-series
+Program for keeping track on your progress in watching several TV-series at once